 Long term metrics are going to give you a much better idea of how your game is really performing, so plan for your soft launch to be as long as possible.
-Google Play business development manager Emily Putze says that she works with developers who test games for six months, but often as long as 10 or 12 months.
-The longer that you put into testing and ironing out bugs, the better chance you have of retention.
+Google Play business development manager Emily Putze says that she works with developers who test games for six months but often as long as 10 or 12 months.
+The longer you put into testing and ironing out bugs, the better chance you have of retention.

 It may be tempting to initiate a beta version of your game that will exclude some important features or events in your game.
-In doing this, you may risk losing the excitement for the game which could be damaging to your KPIs so don’t hold anything back that is essential to your overall game experience.
+In doing this, you may risk losing the excitement for the game which could be damaging to your KPIs, so don’t hold anything back that is essential to your overall game experience.

-It’s true that many mobile games have a short life span, but it’s becoming more and more common for games to still be popular years after release.
-Think about how you can make your game more evergreen so that it will still be relevant years from now, with appropriate content updates as they are needed.
+It’s true that many mobile games have a short life span, but it’s becoming more and more common for games to still be popular for years after release.
+Think about how you can make your game evergreen so that it will still be relevant years from now, with appropriate content updates as they are needed.

 Gert Kruger of Augmentors says that they will only begin a worldwide release marketing campaign after they are satisfied that a game will be successful.
-This means that you can put your marketing budget to work after you have had a successful soft launch in your chosen countries, feedback and analytics have been scrutinized, and the necessary iterations made.
+This means that you can put your marketing budget to work after you have had a successful soft launch in your chosen countries, feedback and analytics have been scrutinized and the necessary iterations made.
 Unless all of these have been done and you are confident with where the game is at, your global launch will not be successful.

 Launching any title is a daunting job.
 At Game Marketing Genie, we will help you prepare for launch and arm you with valuable post-launch follow up.
 Our team of specialists has been assembled from the best that the industry has to offer and our experience is second to none.
 Don’t believe us?
 Let’s have a chat!

-For more information on our strategy services:
+Click here for more information on our Strategy Services.